gaucho-plugins/payment-page-free/readme.txt

 = Can I receive custom payment amounts for invoices or other one-off payments? =

 Yes.
-In the Personal Plan, a custom amount field is automatically displayed when any of your pricing plans don’t have a price entered into them.
+In the Free Plan, a custom amount field is automatically displayed when any of your pricing plans don’t have a price entered into them.
 This allows the customer to enter the amount they want to pay on the frontend of the form.

 Read about Custom Payment Amounts in our [Documentation](https://docs.payment.page/pricing-options/custom-payment-amounts).